forsyde/stack-templates/README.md

 # stack-templates
-The repository shall provide stack templates that allow a quick start with ForSyDe.
+The repository shall provide stack templates that allow a quick start with ForSyDe and gives support for the Haskell language server protocol, if your editor supports it.
+It works almost out of the box with VSCode if the Haskell extension is installed, for other editors some more effort is required.
+You might have to restart the editor after completing the guide.

-It assumes that you have already an installed Haskell environment.
+The guide assumes that you have already an installed Haskell environment.
 Otherwise, follow the instructions on the [Haskell webpage](https://www.haskell.org/) to install it.

 ## new-shallow